And we are back! If this is your first post on the Bloggers Guide to SEO, then I suggest you start with numbers 1-4:

 #1 – What even is SEO?!

 Today, I wanted to talk about all the handy plugins and tools you can use to help manage SEO on your blog.
 Lots of SEO marketing companies such as outreachpete.com use different tools to complete their jobs to the highest standard.
 Although their tools might be more advanced than the ones I am showing you, I do believe the WordPress SEO plug ins are one of the best things about going self hosted!
+Of course, there are some businesses that would prefer to use an SEO agency similar to Avidon Marketing Group to help with their SEO and digital marketing needs, while others may prefer a more personal touch when it comes to their SEO.
+It really is based on your personal preference when it comes to marketing.

 Plugins are only available for those on self hosted wordpress.
 I hugely think you should go self hosted, not only does it help your SEO but you have so much more power over your blog and its settings.
 These SEO Plugins have been instrumental in increasing my SEO here on Jasmin Charlotte.